Is it Legal to Record Police on Your Cellphone in Chicago?

 - You hid recording equipment to catch an officer

 These laws have been criticized by legal experts and civil rights groups like the ACLU for their vagueness and potential for murky exceptions.
 For example, since most people have cell phones (which act as recording devices), it can be hard to prove in court that a recording was planned in advance.
-Some argue that it can be hard to define what a reasonable expectation of privacy is, especially if an officer is recorded in a private setting (ie. home, office) and is in fact, breaking a law.
+Some argue that it can be hard to define what a reasonable expectation of privacy is, especially if a police officer is recorded in a private setting (ie. home, office) and is in fact, breaking a law.

 What This Legislation Means for Police